ipfs-inactive/docs/README.md

 2. **Claim an issue labeled "help wanted" in either [this docs repo](https://github.com/ipfs/docs/labels/help%20wanted) or [the IPFS website repo](https://github.com/ipfs/website/labels/help%20wanted)!** All our issues are T-shirt sized and roughly difficulty-graded (both using labels), so have a look for something that interests you in the time you have available, and dive on in!
 Leave your thoughts and questions in issue comments, and we'll get back to you as soon as possible.

-3. **Create (or improve) an example, tutorial or concept guide!** At present, we have a variety of how-tos and concept guides either living in this docs repo or linked to from the nav menu at [docs.ipfs.io](https://docs.ipfs.io).
+3. **Create (or improve) an example, tutorial or concept guide!** At present, we have a variety of how-tos and concept guides available at [docs-beta.ipfs.io](https://docs-beta.ipfs.io).
 However, every new item we can offer makes it easier for the world's community to use and build on IPFS.
-If you'd like to write a new example/tutorial or concept guide, [take a look in our open issues](https://github.com/ipfs/docs/issues?q=is%3Aissue+is%3Aopen+label%3A%22OKR%3A+Content+Improvement%22) for items with the `OKR: Content Improvement` label and see if any already-identified needs appeal to you.
-If you'd like to write something entirely new, feel free — PRs are welcome!
+If you'd like to write a new example/tutorial or concept guide, [take a look in our open issues](https://github.com/ipfs/docs/issues?q=is%3Aissue+is%3Aopen+label%3A%22Category%3A+Content%22) for items with the `Category: Content` label and see if any already-identified needs appeal to you. **Note that some issues may have bounties!** If you'd like to write something entirely new, feel free — PRs are welcome!
 Or, if you'd just like to improve existing docs content, feel free to fork it and add your suggestions.

 4. **Help us improve how we present reference and API documentation.** In Q2 2020, we're investigating the best way to improve how we present reference materials like API documentation and command-line dictionaries.
 Got thoughts?
 [Please discuss them!](https://github.com/ipfs/docs/issues/393)